 Moncler produces its first Sustainability Report and Sustainability Plan.
-A joint-venture controlled by Moncler with Shinsegae International is established in Korea.
-Moncler acquires a production site in Romania, aiming at creating an industrial-technological research and development centre on down jackets and verticalising part of the production.
+A joint-venture controlled by Moncler with Shinsegae International is established in South Korea.
+Moncler acquires a production site in Romania, aiming at creating an industrial-technological research and development centre on down jackets and at verticalising part of the production.

-Moncler's revenues surpass one billion euros.
+Moncler's revenues surpass Euro one billion.
 Moncler finalises the establishment of its production site in Romania, through the recruitment of about 600 additional employees, later integrated in the hub previously acquired.